wzheng25/webPLproject/README.md

 This is a website for UVA's Web Programming Languages, CS 4640.

 To-Do list:
-1. Logout
-2. Fetch DB routes and display
-3. User profile that shows your added routes?
-4. Cookies
+1. maintainability: make an external JS file
+2. remember to add client-side form validation
+3. create db table
+4. everything in assignment 4
+5. complete login (maybe using google OAth)

 Server side stuff:
 1. fetch most recent time from db and put it on homepage